 Discover Great Wolf Lodge Waterpark Niagara Falls and Fallsview Indoor Waterpark and more.

 Do your kids love seeing exotic animals up close?
 Then you’ve got to go to the Toronto Zoo.
-It’s a bit of a trek out to the east end of Toronto, but it’s well worth it.
-I didn’t have to ask anyone about this place because it’s one of my all-time favourites too, with or without the kids.
-This zoo is quite simply spectacular … and huge.
+It’s a bit of a trek out to the east end of Toronto, but it’s worth it.
+This zoo is huge.
 Warning: DO NOT ATTEMPT to see the whole place in one day.
 Pick and chose your priorities or you’ll collapse.

 Some other animal-themed favourites in Ontario are: